Short-seller sounds warning over Aphria-Nuuvera deal

 In Canada, Nuuvera owns a company that has applied to for a licence to grow cannabis, as well as another marijuana firm with a dealers licence that has been conducting research for third parties.
 It had entered into a five-year supply agreement with Aphria and last August bought half of the 200 acres Aphria owns in Leamington for $4-million to build a greenhouse.

 Nuuvera was going to pay Aphria 8 per cent of the cost to design and build the facility in exchange for advice.
-Then, Nuuvera was going to get Aphria to grow cannabis once its Leamington facility was built, paying for Aphria's costs and 10 cents per gram.
+Then, Nuuvera was going to get Aphria to grow cannabis once its Leamington facility was built, paying for Aphria's costs and 10 cents a gram.

 It also had plans to expand into other medical cannabis markets around the world, such as Germany, Italy, Israel, Malta and South Africa.